notepad-plus-plus/npp-usermanual/content/docs/plugin-communication.md

 ---

 #### [2083] **NPPM_GETBUFFERIDFROMPOS**
-*Gets the document buffer ID from the given position.*
+*Gets the document buffer ID from the given docIndex and viewIndex.*

 **Parameters**:

 *wParam [in]*
-: int position, is 0 based
+: int docIndex, a 0-based index which indicates which document to activate from the selected view's list of documents.

 *lParam [in]*
-: int view, which should be either 0 (main view) or 1 (second view)
+: int viewIndex, which must be either 0 (main view) or 1 (secondary view).

 **Return value**:
-: Returns 0 if given position is invalid, otherwise the document buffer ID.
+: Returns 0 if given docIndex and viewIndex are invalid, otherwise the document buffer ID.

 ---